Muraszew-Tomaszewski MT 1: Design and development

-Water-based gliders are rare but several were flown in the 1920s snd 1930s.
+Water-based gliders are rare but several were flown in the 1920s and 1930s.
 In Germany the Akaflieg München Mü1 Vogel Roch was first flown in 1924 and the DFS Seeadler in 1935.
 Like them the Polish Muraszew-Tomaszewski MT 1, which flew in 1936, was a flying boat.
 Its designers, Aleksander Muraszew and Kazimierz Tomaszewski, were students of Warsaw Technical University who were informed by the work done there by Czesław Witoszyński on the aerodynamics and hydrodynamics of floats and hulls.
 Their 1935 studies were refined in the wind tunnel at the Warsaw Aerodynamic Institute and construction was funded by the Naval and Colonial League (LMK) and the Riflemen's Association.
 Work by the Scout's Glider Workshops (HWS) in Warsaw began in August 1935 and was completed the following spring.
 Its first flight was on 1 May 1936.

 The MT 1 was a wooden open frame (uncovered flat girder fuselage) aircraft with its wing mounted on top of the fuselage.
 The two-part wing was built around two spars and was rectangular in plan out to rounded tips.
 The leading edge was plywood-covered, the rest fabric-covered.
 A pair of parallel struts braced the spars to the lower longeron on each side.
 Stability on the water was provided by a short float mounted not far below each wingtip.

 The fuselage girder had a straight, horizontal upper longeron or chord and a curved lower longeron, braced together with a series of diagonal and vertical members.
 At the front there was a wood-framed, ply-covered nacelle which contained the open, single-seat cockpit.
 It was divided into three sealed compartments for buoyancy and had a single-step planing bottom.
 Wire-braced fixed rear surfaces were ply-covered and the control surfaces fabric-covered.
 Its triangular fin stretched above and below the upper longeron, carrying a straight-edged, round-topped rudder which ran down to the lower longeron.
 Its triangular tailplane was mounted on the upper longeron with ground-adjustable incidence.

 The MT 1 was easily converted for land use by adding a rubber-sprung landing skid to the hull underside.
 The floats were designed to be rapidly removable.